dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 - env-spring-config-local

 Also make sure you update this value in your Config Server's GitHub's application.yml file, or any other yml file being used as part of a Config Profile.

+Note: I use environment files in these examples to hold the environment variables.
+You could have easily used the -e option to set each environment key=value pair on the command line.

 ## Startup the Config Server and set the Config Server container IP Address